Jewel Mische: Biography

-Although born in Manila, Mische grew up in Bocaue, Bulacan.
-Her father is of German-Spanish-American descent while her mother is Filipina.
+Although born in Manila Mische grew up in Bocaue, Bulacan.
+Her father is of Jordanian descent while her mother is Filipina.
+She and her siblings were legally adopted, which made them Mische.
 She studied at the University of the Philippines, Yokota Aviation (Flight School), and Cathedral of Praise Music and Bible College.

 Career

 Starstruck

-Mische won and was named as the Ultimate Sweetheart on GMA Network's talent reality search, StarStruck.
-She gathered hundreds of thousands of votes.
-Received Millions both in cash and exclusive management contract with GMA Network, Belgian waffle franchises, Calayan endorsement, and scholarships to Informatics.
+Mische won and was named as the Ultimate Sweetheart on GMA Network's talent reality search StarStruck.
+She gathered hundreds of thousands of votes, received Millions both in cash and exclusive management contract with GMA Network, Belgian waffle franchises, Calayan endorsement, and scholarships to Informatics.
 She also received a modeling contract with the Dutch Mill Yogurt Drink, followed by other major contracts.

 After StarStruck

-After winning StarStruck, she started in various television guesting and shows.
-Named as one of the most beautiful stars in the Philippines (YES magazine, Showbiz Central, and Starmometer (3rd most beautiful Filipina in 2008)), she has been featured in different magazines and modeled for several companies including the clothing line Hip Culture.
+After winning StarStruck she started in various television guesting and shows.
+Named as one of the most beautiful stars in the Philippines (YES magazine, Showbiz Central, and Starmometer (3rd most beautiful Filipina in 2008), she has been featured in different magazines and modeled for several companies including the clothing line Hip Culture.
 She became part of the noontime variety show, SOP.

 In 2007, she got her first acting job and lead role as Luming/Mina in an episode of the Sunday afternoon series Magic Kamison.
 She was then nominated at the 21st Star Awards for Television for Best New Female Personality for that series.
-After the said series, she got to play as Madel in Mga Mata ni Angelita, which was her first primetime series.
+After the said series, she got to play Madel in Mga Mata ni Anghelita, which was her first primetime series.
 Then she became a part of the cast in Mark Herras' Fantastic Man as Agent Vicky where she replaced the character of Valerie Concepcion which is Agent Belle, due to her transfer to another network.

-She landed her first major role in a primetime series called Kamandag, where she played as Jenny, which also starred Richard Gutierrez and Maxene Magalona.
+She landed her first major role in a primetime series called Kamandag, where she played Jenny, which also starred Richard Gutierrez and Maxene Magalona.
 She is one of the celebrity endorsers of Brit London.

-Jewel became a Regal Films contract star.
+Mische became a Regal Films contract star.